Minnesota MSW Composition Study

 The Minnesota Pollution Control Agency (MPCA) retained a project team of Burns & McDonnell, Inc. (lead consultant), MSW Consultants, and GRG Analysis to conduct a statewide waste characterization study to assist the MPCA and local governments with their planning efforts associated with managing municipal solid waste.
 Data and analysis will be especially useful for identifying opportunities for reducing disposal as "waste" through recycling, composting, and waste prevention.

 - Minnesota Statewide Waste Characterization Study (2013) The Minnesota Pollution Control Agency contracted with a project team led by Burns & McDonnell to conduct a statewide waste characterization study for Minnesota.
 Data were collected at six waste sites around Minnesota in 2013.
+(Errata: in the original publication, data were transposed for "Compostable Paper" and "Mixed Recyclable Paper.")

 - Presentation - Minnesota Statewide Waste Characterization Study (2013) Overview of the statewide waste characterization study in Minnesota.
 Presentation by Robert Craggs, lead consultant with Burns & McDonnell.